Last updated on August 13th, 2025 at 10:42 am

 Each part of the model describes a personality trait which is as follows

 (i) Openness.
 Refers to how a person is inclined to face cultural norms.
-Its characteristics are imagination, insight. creativity, adventurous and abstract thinking.
+Its characteristics are imagination, and insight. creativity, adventurous and abstract thinking.
 They are open to change.

 (iv) Agreeableness.
-Refers to the attributes like cooperation, kindness, trust, affection and other social behaviors.
+Refers to attributes like cooperation, kindness, trust, affection and other social behaviors.
 It also shows a dependable, trustworthy and caring personality.

 (v) Neuroticism.
 Refers to nervousness, worrying nature and anxiety.
 The characteristics are sadness, moodiness, emotional instability and irritability.